rupesh-kumar-sah/studio/README.md

     ```bash
     npm run deploy
     ```
     This command will create a `gh-pages` branch and push the static output to it.
+The `predeploy` script automatically handles the creation of a `404.html` file to ensure client-side routing works correctly on GitHub Pages.

 3.  **Configure GitHub Pages**
     - Go to your repository settings on GitHub.